Update for 29 April 2019: We’ve now fully tested the Panasonic Croustina. See the full Panasonic Croustina bread maker review.

 Panasonic says this shape optimises the cooking process, too, resulting in a crustier crust and a soft, tasty interior.

 At £240, it’s at the top end price-wise for a bread maker, so can it really rival your local artisan baker?
-Read our Panasonic Croustina first look review to get our initial verdict.
+Read our Panasonic Croustina review to find out.

 Panasonic Croustina SD-ZP2000KXC: how is it different?

 The Croustina is the first bread maker designed to make traditional-style bread with a hard crust.
 Most bread makers make loaves with a thinner and softer crust than the thick, chewy, satisfying creations you’ll find in a bakery, or the baker’s corner of your local supermarket.